 Preheat the oven to 230˚C / 450˚F and line a tray with baking paper.

-Roughly chop the butter, then drop it into the bowl with the flour and dig in with your hands.
+Place the flour, sugar and salt into a large mixing bowl.
+Add the chopped butter and dig in with your hands.
 Mix the butter and flour together with your fingers until you get a crumbly texture with no lumps.

 Make a well in the centre and pour in the milk.
 Use a butter knife or dough scraper to 'cut' the flour in all directions until the dough just starts to come together into a sticky dough ball.